chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 This is a draft - need to complete
 - finish Example Company section
 - Add better blog.md describtion
-- create discussion link in team.chuck-stack.org
+- create discussion link in team.chuck-stack.org (both in first section and last 'learn more' section)